 This is why scaling solutions for Ethereum exist.
 Ethereum is the most popular smart-contract enabled blockchain.
 It supports the vast majority of the decentralized finance and non-fungible token industry, and its size, robustness, community and history make it a popular blockchain on which to build.

-Rival blockchains, such as Solana, Fantom and Binance Smart Chain, have also become popular.
+Rival blockchains, such as Solana, Fantom, and Binance Smart Chain, have also become popular.
 On these blockchains, transactions are fast and often cost a fraction of a penny.
 Some analysts think that these blockchains will overtake Ethereum.
 They already host huge projects, like PancakeSwap on Binance Smart Chain, a BSC version of Ethereum-based decentralized exchange Uniswap, and the SolanaPunks NFT project on Solana.

-Vitalik Buterin, the co-founder of Ethereum, expects that these scaling solutions will co-exist with Ethereum 2.0.
+Vitalik Buterin, the co-founder of Ethereum, expects that these scaling solutions will co-exist with the Ethereum upgrades.
 In March 2021, he said on The Tim Ferriss Show, “in Ethereum, everyone is roughly on board with the idea that you have some layer 1 scaling [improving the blockchain] and you have some layer 2 scaling.”

 OMG was created in 2017 as OmiseGo.
 In a whitepaper, the team said that they would build “a decentralized exchange, liquidity provider mechanism, clearinghouse messaging network, and asset-backed blockchain gateway.”